top of page

 A false-bottom is a solid foundation that starts the process of natural movement of resources.
 Small clay balls and a permeable membrane, like window screen, would allow the passing of water from one layer to the next and prevent stagnation.

 Invertebrates would be the next in line as major players in a bioactive setting.
 These can be in the form of isopods, springtails and millipedes.
 They will break down organic and waste matter to allow it to be passed into the soil for plants to feed on.
+Remember to feed your small creepers with vegetables or fruits to keep them going.

 Who Comes Up Trumps?